cncf/velocity/docs/linuxfoundation_chart_creation.md

 #### Chart data
 Go to this [CNCF page](https://www.linuxfoundation.org/projects/) to find a list of current projects.

 For every project find a github repo and add it to a query such as [this one](../BigQuery/query_lf_projects_201611_201710.sql) appropriately - either as an org or a single repo.
 If a project does not have a GitHub repo or only lists a mirror, skip it for now but later add manually.

 Run the query on https://bigquery.cloud.google.com/queries/

+Copy the results to a file.

+Run `analysis.rb`

+Make a copy of the [google doc](https://docs.google.com/spreadsheets/d/1_DIvQpaPRecRONWeTh5pp3WOgbGcsY4JOPMBisizJqg/)

+Put results of the analysis into a file and import the data in the 'Data' sheet in cell A66. <br />
+File -> Import -> Upload -> in the Import location section, select the radio button called 'Replace data at selected cell', click Import data

+Select the Chart tab, it will be updated automatically